How To Safely Return To In-Person and Hybrid Events

 If you have standing hand sanitizer stations, consider placing signs next to them so attendees can easily find them.
 And for social distancing guidelines and reminders, you can create beautifully designed posters and decals to place on windows and walls.
 If you’ve created a safety guide, you can print that out as well and put it in high-traffic areas like the check-in or lounges.

-The Empower Conference recently held a hybrid event and created branded signage placed throughout the space.
+The Empower Conference, for example, held a hybrid event and created branded signage placed throughout the space.

 Signage is a dual opportunity to create a sense of comfort and transparency with your attendees and brand the space with either your brand or your sponsors’.

-- Be sure to include detailed information about the check-in process like whether you will be requiring proof of vaccination/negative results and what the on-site check-in experience will look like.
+- Check-in process: Be sure to include detailed information about the check-in process like whether you will be requiring proof of vaccination/negative results and what the on-site check-in experience will look like.

-Contact tracing recently became available to help alert anyone if they might have been exposed to COVID-19.
+Contact tracing can help alert people who may have been exposed to COVID-19.
 It’s a great way to ensure your attendees feel comfortable on-site and can help keep you protected legally.
+For example, at PCMA 2022, the event team was able to keep tabs on positive cases and release that information to the public in order to show trust and transparency.

 There are a few key ideas to keep in mind as you continue to build out your live event safety strategy.

-Event planners always have a backup plan.
+- Have a backup plan: Event planners always have a backup plan.
 Perhaps you have even more than one.
 Whether you have a plan B or a plan for every letter of the alphabet, we hope for the best and plan for the worst.
-Having a backup plan goes hand in hand with being flexible.
+Having a backup plan goes hand-in-hand with being flexible.
 Given the unpredictable nature of the pandemic, it’s important to give yourself options and not be pigeonholed into one plan.

-When in doubt, over-communicate.
-Communication is key across the board, but in uncertain and changing times, it’s even more crucial to make sure we are all on the same page.
-While you may be hesitant to bombard your guests with emails, they will appreciate being kept in the loop especially where their safety and wellbeing is concerned.
+- Over-communicate: Communication is key across the board, but in uncertain and changing times, it’s even more crucial to make sure we are all on the same page.
+Although you may be hesitant to bombard your guests with emails, they will appreciate being kept in the loop especially where their safety and wellbeing is concerned.
 You should also practice over-communicating with your team and venue as well to stay constantly aligned.

-The best source for information and updates around live event safety and preparation is the CDC.
+- Follow CDC and local guidelines: The best source for information and updates around live event safety and preparation is the CDC.
 They are continuously releasing new information and guidelines to help everyone stay safe.
-Make sure to check the CDC’s website often throughout your planning process, and especially as it gets closer to your hybrid or live event.
+Make sure to check the CDC’s website often throughout your planning process, especially as it gets closer to your hybrid or live event.

-The long-awaited and triumphant return of physical events is already here—just in smaller doses than anticipated thanks to the Delta variant.
+The long-awaited and triumphant return of physical events is already here — just in smaller doses than anticipated thanks to the continued appearance of COVID-19 variants.
 There are ample precautions to take to protect both your event stakeholders and your brand.

 Fortunately, it’s now easier than ever to be flexible with your event program.
 Hybrid event software now offers organizers the flexibility to power in-person experiences, amplify these experiences to virtual attendees, and pivot to a fully virtual experience on the fly.